BRIDGE Privacy Notice

 We only ever disclose your personal information outside the jurisdiction it was collected where we are permitted to do so under applicable privacy laws.
 Generally, this means we will take reasonable steps to ensure your personal information is treated securely and in accordance with applicable privacy laws, including, where relevant, by entering into EU standard contractual clauses (or equivalent measures) with the party outside the European Economic Area.

 There are other circumstances where we may disclose your personal information to an overseas recipient.
-For example, where you have provided your consent, or we are otherwise permitted to do so under the Australian Privacy Principles or other relevant laws.
+For example, where you have provided your consent, or we are otherwise permitted to do so under the APPs or other relevant laws.

 Residents in the European Economic Area